 When buying and selling in the marketplace, there is also operator-led support available across product, transactions, payments and delivery.
 This can lighten the load of business logistics and administration and lessen costs.

-What are the downsides of B2B marketplaces?
+What are the downsides of a B2B marketplace?

 Alongside the many upsides of B2B marketplaces, there are downsides to consider.
 These downsides generally relate to specific marketplaces.